-What is data?
+What is threatening our data?

 Backing up your data is just one way to avoid ransomware virus attacks.
 There are many other ways corporations and individuals are protecting themselves such as, updating operating systems, purchasing anti-virus tools, and avoiding any attachments that are sent from an unknown source.

+Around 30% of individuals have never backed up their data, as stated by the leaders of World Backup Day, an organization that promotes the importance of preserving personal data and information.
 “Back-up can be an integral part of disaster recovery and high availability, and it can be repurposed for data mining and patch deployment, rather than being a back-end process that can be leveraged by the business,” said Dave Russell, research VP of Gartner.

 As everything goes, it’s all about balance.
 In a world where data can either make or break someone, businesses and individuals need to be smart about how they are securing and backing up their data.